oyin-bam/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5.Execute: this script adds execute permission to the file owner 6.Multiple permissions: this script grants X to owner and groups and R to others 7.Everybody!: this script grants X permission to owner, group and others
+5.Execute: this script adds execute permission to the file owner 6.Multiple permissions: this script grants X to owner and groups and R to others 7.Everybody!: this script grants X permission to owner, group and others 8.James Bond: this script grants all permissions to only others